MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Conclusion

 \section{Conclusion}

-This work presents a first step toward mechanistic interpretability in medical vision-language models by leveraging sparse autoencoders to extract clinically meaningful and monosemantic features from MedCLIP embeddings.
-Our evaluation framework, combining correlation metrics and automated neuron naming via MedGEMMA, demonstrates improved interpretability and alignment with clinical concepts on the CheXpert dataset.
-Despite promising results, several challenges remain, such as the presence of inactive neurons and the need for more expressive SAE architectures, the computational cost and dataset sensitivity of automated naming, and the limited validation across modalities and institutions.
-However, our results highlight sparse autoencoders as a promising direction for building more transparent, robust, and trustworthy medical AI systems.
+This work takes a first step toward mechanistic interpretability in medical vision-language models by leveraging sparse autoencoders to extract clinically meaningful and approximately monosemantic features from MedCLIP embeddings.
+We introduce an evaluation framework that combines correlation-based metrics with automated neuron naming via MedGemma, demonstrating improved interpretability and alignment with clinical concepts on the CheXpert dataset.

-\textbf{Compliance with ethical standards.} No ethical approval was required because of the retrospective use of open source datasets.

-\textbf{Acknowledgments} We acknowledge the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support.